 Donating through an IRA Account

-A new provision of the Tax Cuts and Jobs Act passed in late 2017, which became effective for 2018, doubles the standard deduction and may make itemization less beneficial to some taxpayers.
-This becomes a planning opportunity for taxpayers over 70½.
+A new provision of the Tax Cuts and Jobs Act which became effective for 2018, doubled the standard deduction and made itemization less beneficial to some taxpayers.
+However, other laws that apply to IRAs and other qualified retirement plans may have unexpected tax consequences.
+Others may create opportunities to support The Bridge Fund (TBF) in a tax-advantaged way.

 Required Minimum Distributions

-If you are over 70½, the Internal Revenue Service requires that you withdraw a minimum amount, called a Required Minimum Distribution (RMD), from your traditional or rollover IRA.
-This amount is taxable to you.
+If you attained age 70½ before 2020, the Internal Revenue Service requires that you withdraw a minimum amount, called a Required Minimum Distribution (RMD), from your traditional or rollover IRA.
+For younger taxpayers, the RMD withdrawal rules will apply to the year in which you reach age 72.
+The RMD amount is taxable to you, and could potentially cause you to be in a higher tax bracket.

-The second is that it reduces your Modified Adjusted Gross Income (MAGI) which is used to compute your Medicare supplemental premium.
+The second is that, for those subject to the RMD rules, your QCD reduces your Modified Adjusted Gross Income (MAGI) which is used to compute your Medicare supplemental premium.
 Thus, contributions to TBF reduce your taxable RMD, and therefore your MAGI, and may reduce your supplemental Medicare premium.
 Those savings can be significant.

 Finally, your donation helps more neighbors in need because you are contributing pre-tax dollars—no tax to you, and a larger gift to TBF.